open/close all folders

 - Achievements in Ignorance: The readers on the Spacebattles thread note that the trio actually has multiple talents (machinery operation, business acumen, etc.), but their focus on being criminals prevents them from being successful through legitimate means.
-Now that they are successful Team Rocket agents (admins even, with Giovanni's direct approval no less), they focus on these other pursuits.
+Now that they are successful Team Rocket agents (admins even, with Giovanni's direct approval no less), they focus on and excel at these other pursuits.

 - They also made it to the semifinals of the Indigo Conference.

 - Their Pokémon get in on this, too.
 Besides Meowth, those that were already in the roster evolve and get new moves, while newcomers include an Audino who is a Supreme Chef, a cosplaying Pikachu, and a freakin' Moltres.

 - Badass Crew: Giovanni holds them and their abilities in incredibly high regard, a very stark contrast to the original anime.
 They more than live up to his new expectations.